tina-joseph/Application-Tracking-System/README.md

 ## Application Tracking System (ATS) using Generative AI

+This project is designed to automate the job application processing and matching process using Streamlit, Google's generative AI API, and PyPDF2.
+It involves an Application Tracking System (ATS) designed to help job seekers optimize their resumes for specific job roles and help recruiters streamline their recruitment process.

+The main features of this project include:

-This project is a Streamlit-based application that leverages Google's generative AI API (Gemini) to process job applications.
-Users can upload their resumes in PDF format, enter a job title and description, and specify advanced criteria for matching.
+- A Streamlit app that enables users to upload their resumes in PDF format, select a job title, enter a job description, and specify advanced criteria for matching.
+The app then provides automated feedback on the profile match percentage, missing keywords, highlighted keywords, removable keywords, and experience relevance.
+- Integration with Google's generative AI API (Gemini) to generate content based on input prompts and provide insights for job application optimization.
+- Customized prompts for different job roles are stored in the '/prompts/' folder, allowing for tailored feedback based on the selected role in the dropdown menu.

-The app utilizes PyPDF2 for PDF processing, dotenv for environment variables, and integrates with the Google generative AI API for keyword matching.
-The "prompts" folder contains text files with prompts for different job roles, facilitating a streamlined matching process.
-The app displays profile match percentages and other details, helping streamline the recruitment process for both candidates and recruiters.
+- PyPDF2 is used for PDF processing, and the app integrates with the Google GenAI API for keyword matching.
+The app displays profile match percentages and other details, which helps candidates optimize their resumes and recruiters streamline their recruitment process.

+Overall, this is an innovative project that leverages cutting-edge technology to automate and optimize the job application process, making it easier for both job seekers and recruiters.